Fluctuation analysis for particle-based stochastic reaction-diffusion models: Numerical results

 As we require integer numbers of particles for each simulation, we converted from the molar concentration field at $x_i$ to the number of particles, $a_i$, in voxel $V_i$ as

 This choice ensured the average number of particles of species $A$ in the $i$th voxel is $\gamma h A(x_i,0)$, consistent with the mean-field model's initial condition.
+The mean number of particles of species $A$ in our initial condition is therefore $\gamma \sum_{i=1}^N h A(x_i,0)$, which is proportional (but not equal) to $\gamma$ for fixed $h$.
 The initial number of particles of species $B$ and $C$ were chosen similarly.

 The diffusion rate for each species $s\in \{A,B,C\}$ from one voxel $V_i$ to either of its neighbors is given by $\frac{D_s}{h^2}$, where $h$ is the distance between the centers of neighboring voxels.
 Pair reaction rates between a molecule of type $A$ in voxel $V_i$ and a molecule of type $B$ in voxel $V_j$ are computed as $\lambda K_\gamma(x_i,y_j) = \frac{K(x_i,y_j)}{\gamma}$.
 The resulting $C$ is placed in voxel $V_i$ or $V_j$ with probability $\frac{1}{2}$ each.
 When a $C$ at location $V_k$ unbinds, an $A$ or $B$ is placed in $V_k$ with probability $\frac{1}{2}$.
 The location of the other product particle is determined by the (unnormalized) discrete distributions $\{K(z_k,y_j)\}_{j=1}^N = \{K(x_i,z_k)\}_{i=1}^N$ over the voxel sites.
 The total rate of unbinding in the CRDME model then is given by the discrete marginal integral of the reaction kernel,